odessy/odessy.github.io/README.md

 /* end */
 ```
 [/tab]
 [tab name="version 6.3"]The theme wrapper limits the max-width of the section to `--LAYOUT-WIDTH`.
-This can be changed Theme settings > Layout.
+This can be changed in Theme settings > Layout.
 ```css
 /* CSS - Increase max width for wrapper */
 .wrapper, .wrapper .grandparent .header__dropdown__wrapper {